zamfi/cca-computational-practices-fall-2018/README.md

     From GitHub, click the green "Clone or Download" button and the "Download ZIP" link inside that.

-1. Install the newest version of python, `python3`: visit [python.org](https://www.python.org) and follow the download links to download the latest version of python (3.7.0 as of this writing).
+1. Install an older version, version 2.7.15, of python: visit [python.org](https://www.python.org) and follow the download links to download version 2.7.15.

 1. Run the installer you just downloaded.